Asking a Girl Out Who Rejected You In the Past

-- Absolutely!
-Why?
-First of all, people change their mind.
-She might have not wanted to go out with you before for a number of reasons.
+First of all, people change their mind all the time.
+The girl might have not wanted to go out with you before for a number of reasons.
 It’s possible that she was seeing someone at that time or that she had a bad break up with her boyfriend at about that time when you first approached her and expressing interest in getting to know her.
+Maybe she was just not in the right to be thinking about guys and dating when you asked her out.
 It might sound obvious, but things change, people change, and what people want changes as well.

 In my humble opinion, this article is just plain ridiculous!!!